onap/oom/docs/OOM User Guide/oom_user_guide.rst

 Kubernetes deployments consist of multiple objects:

--  nodes - a worker machine - either physical or virtual - that hosts multiple containers managed by kubernetes.
+-  nodes - a worker machine - either physical or virtual - that hosts multiple containers managed by Kubernetes.

 -  services - an abstraction of a logical set of pods that provide a micro-service.